Online Master's in Reading and Literacy

-Graduate students in the reading/literacy master's program focus on literacy development, foundations of reading, instructional methods, reading research and best practices in the area of reading.
+Our Master of Education with Emphasis in Reading and Literacy is designed to focus on literacy development, foundations of reading, instructional methods, reading research and best practices in the area of reading.
+This degree is designed with education practitioners in mind.

 - Curriculum based on Standards for Reading Professionals, International Reading Association